 The only time God said, “It is not good!” was prior to the creation of Eve in the book of Genesis.
 It was then that Adam was without a virtuous woman standing beside him.
 But it “really wasn’t good” when Adam had disobeyed God’s command to not eat the fruit from the middle of the garden.
 As a result, he was deprived of the perfect communion he once enjoyed with God.
 The punishment of being banished from the Garden of Eden not only affected Adam profoundly, but it affected all of his male descendants.

 As the title of this post suggests, man is an ambassador of two worlds.
-There is a great divide running through his very being which separates these two distinct worlds from within.
-On the one hand, he is a husband and a father in one world; that of his family.
-On the other hand, his identity is virtually inseparable from his work out in the workforce.
-As indicated, grace and a virtuous woman are the two agents that reconcile these two worlds from him.
+There is a great divide running through his very being which separates two worlds from within.
+On the one hand, he is a husband and a father in one world- the world of his family.
+On the other hand, his identity is virtually inseparable from his work or his career.
+As previously indicated, divine grace and a virtuous woman are the two agents that reconcile these two worlds from him.
 Indeed, these are the two remedies that make a man whole.

-As it pertains to the world outside, a man takes great pride in his work; the fact that he is making a contribution to the world through his work fulfills him and makes him whole.
+As it pertains to the world outside, a man takes great pride in his work.
+After all, in a real sense, his work fulfills him and makes him whole.
 As Pope Leo XIII said, man possesses an innate desire to impress his personality upon the earth.
-However, unemployment or underemployment can be a death sentence to him.
+The downside is that unemployment or underemployment can be a death-sentence to him.
 In Genesis, God gave the Adam the responsibility of naming the animals and cultivating the garden.
-When Adam disobeyed the commandment not to eat from the tree of knowledge of good and evil, God punished him right where it hurts the most: his work!
-As opposed to Eve, Adam was not punished in his person but rather it was the fields that received God’s curse; the curse of weeds and thorns which made his labor that much more difficult.
+But when Adam disobeyed the commandment not to eat from the tree of knowledge of good and evil, God punished him right where it hurts the most: his work!
+His work!
+As opposed to Eve, Adam was not punished in his person but rather it was the field in which he labored that received God’s curse; the curse of weeds and thorns which made his work that much more difficult.
 Because man's identity is so interwoven with his work, he will- in worst case scenarios -kill either himself or others over losing a job.
 But women, on the other hand, rarely do this.

-In a nutshell, a man can be the best husband or father but if he is unfulfilled in his career he feels like half a man.
+In a nutshell, a man can be the best husband or father but if he is unfulfilled in his career he can feel like half a man.
 Then again, a man can be successful and a high achiever in his career but if he is an unfaithful husband or an absentee father he will have failed as a person.
 No doubt, his deathbed will be riddled with regrets at having failed the most important duty in his life.
-Maintaining the delicate balance of relationships is not his strong suit.
-He is apt to overlook a lot of things; small but important things such as birthday parties and saying “I love you” to loved ones.
-A married man needs to be reminded that there is more to life than his work, that he has a family which needs attending to.
-And the two agents which brings these two (sometimes opposing) worlds together is God through a strong spiritual life and a virtuous woman in a loving relationship.
-But when all is said and done, it is the man himself who has to decide to conquer the world within; to die to himself so that divine grace can do its work.